nearlyjuly/HomeNode-Manager/README.md

 npm run did
 then visit localhost:8080 to see the options

 You can use a test DWN provided by TBD https://developer.tbd.website/ or set up a local version with https://github.com/nearlyjuly/Home_Node

+(The DWN address used for the steps below is 0.0.0.0:3000 so you need to change this in the dwnscripts.js file if your DWN is on another device or domain.)

 # How to send and receive messages using a protocol